alphagov/govuk-rota-generator/README.md

 2. Update the dates etc, but otherwise make no changes to the form structure
 3. Send out the form, gather responses
 4. Link it to a spreadsheet
-5. Share the spreadsheet with `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com` (dismiss the warning about sharing with external email addresses)
+5. Share the spreadsheet with `google-sheet-fetcher@govuk-rota-generator.iam.gserviceaccount.com`, as a Viewer.
+(Dismiss the warning about sharing with external email addresses)

 ### Get the data ready